Enforced disappearance: Philippines

 Estimates vary for the number of victims of enforced disappearances in the Philippines.
-The William S. Richardson School of Law Library at the University of Hawaii places the number of the victims of enforced disappearances under the rule of Ferdinand Marcos at 783.
+The William S. Richardson School of Law Library at the University of Hawaiʻi places the number of the victims of enforced disappearances under the rule of Ferdinand Marcos at 783.
 During the Marcos dictatorship, many people who went missing were allegedly tortured, abducted, and killed by policemen.

 Charlie del Rosario was an activist and professor at the Polytechnic University of the Philippines, and was last seen on the night of 19 March 1971 while putting up posters for the national congress of the Movement for a Democratic Philippines (MDP), inside the PCC Lepanto compound.
 The family suspected the Philippine government military in his abduction.
 Del Rosario, who was never seen nor heard from since, is considered the first victim of enforced disappearance during the Marcos regime.

-The Southern Tagalog 10 was a group of activists working in Central Luzon during Marcos' martial law in the Philippines.
+The Southern Tagalog 10 were a group of activists working in Central Luzon during Marcos's martial law in the Philippines.
 These 10 university students and professors were abducted and made to disappear during martial law.
 Three of them were later killed and "surfaced" by suspected agents of the state.
 The rest remain missing to this day.